Juli2017/SanMateoCountyEmployment/README.md

 There has been a dramatic change in the relative importance of different industries in San Mateo County in the past 25 years.
 The Professional, Scientific, & Technical Services (NCAIS code 54, PSTS) shows the most dramatic increase in employees over time for this time frame.
 At the same time that the other sectors show a decline, fluctuate around the same number of employees, or show moderate gains in employees, the PSTS and Information sectors have increased dramatically.
 The PSTS Industry code includes: computer program or software development, computer software support services, computer software consulting services, computer hardware consulting services, information management computer systems, computer-aided design services, etc.

-# What is the age and gender distribution of workers in San Mateo County?
+# Current Age and gender distribution of workers in San Mateo County

 Comparing the 2017 Census data for San Mateo County for all sectors to the profile for the Professional, Scientific, & Technical Services industry, shows the breakdown of employees by age group and gender.